brmagr/Code-Louisville-Project2-C-.NET/Readme.md

 https://www.microsoft.com/en-us/sql-server/sql-server-editions-developers
 2. Download and Install SSMS 2016 (SQL Server Management Studio) from https://msdn.microsoft.com/en-us/library/mt238290.aspx
-  a.
-You will need to run the script.sql file before loading the project in Visual Studio
 3. Download and Install Microsoft Visual Studio Community 2015 from https://www.visualstudio.com/vs/community/